 All that math and testing may seem impersonal, but it only tells us whether something we test performs better than whatever we test it against.
 It’s a history lesson.
 We take great care to design and publish web pages, posts and individual elements that are as close to perfect as possible.
 This is true for social media, email marketing, directories, video and even offline media.

 Design is critically important.
 Design quality shapes first impressions and strengthens the emotional connection individuals make with your company.

 Our approach is to do everything possible to understand your target consumers and craft our initial designs around our understanding of those groups.
 Most of the time, early designs perform well because our research is thorough and our findings turn out to be accurate.
 After that, data sampling, testing and refinements are the rule.

 Our approach Internet marketing is to start with obvious, major items, like websites, SEO fundamentals, email and social media accounts, and even Google My Business.
 We will always set the stage by ensuring your entire online footprint is complete and accurately represents your business.

-Since everything touches and influences everything else, it doesn’t make sense to limit our efforts to only social media, or only SEO.
-Even in cases where we are specifically brought in to manage one aspect of your digital marketing strategy, we’ll track the performance of the digital ecosystem as a whole and advise based on what we learn.
+Since everything touches and influences everything else, it doesn’t make sense to limit marketing efforts to only social media, or only SEO.
+Even in cases where we are specifically brought in to manage one aspect of your digital marketing strategy, we’ll track the performance of the entire digital marketing ecosystem and help you plan based on what we learn.
 We also frequently stretch into other areas even if it isn’t part of our contract.

 In other words, the best way to reach your marketing goals is to do whatever needs to be done.
 By remaining flexible, we can put resources where we need to.
 For example, if your search engine rankings are strong and trading upward, but social media performance shows opportunity, we’ll make the shift while continuing to monitor rankings.

 By prioritizing opportunities over lists of services, we universally achieve the best outcomes.
-Remember the formula: dollars in < dollars out
+Remember the formula: dollars in, is less than, dollars out